Dancing plague of 1518

 The dancing plague of 1518, or dance epidemic of 1518 (Épidémie dansante de 1518; Straßburger Tanzwut), was a case of dancing mania that occurred in Strasbourg, Alsace (modern-day France), in the Holy Roman Empire from July 1518 to September 1518.
 Somewhere between 50 and 400 people took to dancing for weeks.
 There are many theories behind the phenomenon, the most popular being stress-induced mass hysteria, suggested by John Waller.
 Other theories include ergot poisoning.
-There is controversy concerning the number of deaths.
+There is controversy concerning the number of deaths, but the total is unknown.

 History

 Events

-The outbreak began in July 1518 when a woman known as Frau Troffea and her daughter Frauline Emma Götz began to dance fervently and uncontrollably in a street in Strasbourg.
+The outbreak began in July 1518 when a woman known as Frau Troffea began to dance fervently and uncontrollably in a street in Strasbourg.
 According to Ned Pennant-Rea, "Frau Troffea had started dancing on July 14th on the narrow cobbled street outside her half-timbered home.
-As far as we can tell she had no musical accompaniment but simply 'began to dance' ... some of those who had witnessed her strange performance had begun to mimic her, and within days more than thirty choreomaniacs were in motion, some so monomaniacally that only death would have the power to intervene."
-Troffea kept up the constant dancing for a week.
+As far as we can tell she had no musical accompaniment but simply 'began to dance' ... some of those who had witnessed her strange performance had begun to mimic her, including her husband, and within days more than thirty choreomaniacs were in motion, some so monomaniacally that only death would have the power to intervene."
+Troffea kept up the constant dancing for a week only stopping to sleep after which she continued.
 Soon, three dozen others joined in.
-This is known and believed by some to be a perfect example of a nocebo effect which can make some feel ill simply by being under the expectation of being ill.
-By August, the "dancing plague" had claimed 400 victims.
+By August, the "dancing plague" afflicted between 50 and 400 people.
 Dancers were beginning to collapse.
-It is said some even died from a stroke or heart attack.
 The victims' movements were described as spasmatic with many convulsions and their bodies were left drenched in sweat.
 Their arms would thrash violently and some noted that their eyes were vacant and expressionless.
 Blood would pool into their swollen feet and they would eventually bleed into their shoes.
 Often, there would also be cries for help from the affected.
 If the victims did not succumb to a heart attack, they would collapse from extreme exhaustion, hunger, and thirst.
-There were as many as 15 deaths per day during the outbreak’s peak, but the final number of fatalities is unknown today.
+Historians disagree over whether and how many deaths occurred, though some claim there were as many as 15 deaths per day during the outbreak’s peak.
 No one knew what caused this reaction, which meant no one understood how to remedy it.
 By early September, the outbreak began to subside.